sudhiryadav/qurieus/queriuz-backend/ReadMe.md

 This project is proprietary and confidential.
 All rights reserved.

-Copyright (c) 2024 Queriuz
+Copyright (c) 2024 Qurieus

 This software and its documentation are proprietary and confidential.
-No part of this software, including but not limited to the source code, documentation, and design, may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of Queriuz.
+No part of this software, including but not limited to the source code, documentation, and design, may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of Qurieus.

 Unauthorized copying, distribution, or use of this software, via any medium, is strictly prohibited.
 The receipt or possession of the source code and/or related information does not convey or imply any right to use, reproduce, disclose or distribute its contents, or to manufacture, use, or sell anything that it may describe.